vincentdephily/emlop/COMPARISON.md

-# Comparison with genlop, pqlop, golop
+# Comparison with genlop, qlop, pqlop, golop

 [Genlop](https://github.com/gentoo-perl/genlop) is great and was the inspiration for emlop.
-Original motivation for a rewrite was improving the speed and accuracy or `genlop -p`, and learning Rust.
+Original motivation for a rewrite was improving the speed and accuracy of `genlop -p`, and learning Rust.
 Other rewrites exists: [qlop](https://github.com/gentoo/portage-utils) (part of the [q-applets](https://wiki.gentoo.org/wiki/Q_applets) toolkit), [Pqlop](https://bitbucket.org/LK4D4/pqlop), and [golop](https://github.com/klausman/golop).
 Perl,